sirehna/ssc/Readme.md

     docker pull gjacquenot/ssc

+To run all tests, you can run the following command:

+    docker run gjacquenot/ssc /bin/bash -c "cd ssc/bin && ./run_all_tests"

-To build `ssc`, you can pull
+To build `ssc`, you can pull the following image that contains all dependencies:

     docker pull gjacquenot/ssc_build

-These two images are based on Debian 8 and use GCC/G++/GFortran 4.9
+These two images are based on Debian 8 and use GCC/G++/GFortran 4.9.

 ## Description